michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

 ## `/home` and `/root`

-The `/home` directory is the home directory of the users.
-For example, if a user is called `foo` then that user will have his dedicated `/home/foo` directory.
-In `/home/foo` will contain all the normal files the user `foo` has like documents, images, media files, etc.
+The `/home` directory contains the home directories of the users.
+For example, a user called `foo` will have its dedicated `/home/foo` directory.
+Found in `/home/foo` are all the files user `foo` has like documents, images, media files, etc.

 Meanwhile, the root user has its own `/root` home directory which is separate from all the ordinary users of the system.
-The `/root` directory is separated so that in case you want to be in [single-user mode](https://en.wikipedia.org/wiki/Single-user_mode) the root user still has its configurations.
+Having `/root` separate from `/home` is quite handy especially in case you want to be in [single-user mode](https://en.wikipedia.org/wiki/Single-user_mode) the root user will still have its configurations.

 ## `/boot`